 (D) ensure that bereavement services reflect the needs of the bereaved.

 (2) Dietary counseling.
 Dietary counseling means education and interventions provided to a client and family regarding appropriate nutritional intake as a hospice client's condition progresses.
 Dietary counseling, when identified in the plan of care, must be performed by a qualified person.
-A qualified person includes a dietitian, nutritionist, or registered nurse.
+A qualified person includes a dietitian, nutritionist, or RN.
 A person that provides dietary counseling must be appropriately trained and qualified to address and assure that the specific dietary needs of a client are met.

 (3) Spiritual counseling.
 A hospice must provide spiritual counseling that meets the client's and the client's family's spiritual needs in accordance with their acceptance of this service and in a manner consistent with their beliefs and desires.
 A hospice must: